robertanaele/Threat-hunting-scenario-tor/README.md

 - Activity was escalated for review due to anonymization tool usage and silent installation behavior
 - Endpoint activity should be assessed for policy violation and potential unauthorized anonymized browsing
 ```

-## What you need to do
-Put your screenshots in a folder named `images` inside the repo, and rename them exactly as:

-- `tor-network-events-overview.png`
-- `tor-network-events-details.png`
-- `tor-browser-process-events-overview.png`
-- `tor-browser-process-details.png`
-- `tor-silent-install-details.png`

-## Suggested mapping from your uploaded screenshots
-Based on what you sent:

-1. first image → `tor-network-events-overview.png`
-2. second image → `tor-network-events-details.png`
-3. third image → `tor-browser-process-events-overview.png`
-4. fourth image → `tor-browser-process-details.png`
-5. fifth image → `tor-silent-install-details.png`

-If you want, I can do one more step and give you:
-- a **fully polished final README**
-- with **better wording**
-- **cleaner headings**
-- and **centered images** for GitHub presentation.